-A Nest Thermostat is a great investment for keeping your home comfortable, no matter what the season or weather.
-With a number of innovative features meant to maximize efficiency, convenience and comfort, a Nest Thermostat is an easy way to manage your energy use — keeping costs down in the process.
+A Nest Thermostat is an excellent tool for keeping your home comfortable, regardless of the season or weather.
+With features designed around maximizing efficiency, convenience and comfort, a Nest Thermostat is an easy way to manage your energy use — keeping costs down in the process.

-That’s why more people are looking to add devices like a Nest to their homes.
-If you're interested in trying a Nest yourself, reach out to an expert for smart thermostat installation in Mount Pleasant.
+That’s why more people are looking to add devices like a Nest to their HVAC system.
+To add one to your home, get in touch with an expert for smart thermostat installation in Mount Pleasant.

-From auto scheduling to energy efficiency monitoring, Nest makes controlling the climate of your home effortless.
+From auto scheduling to energy efficiency monitoring, Nest is designed to make controlling the climate of your home effortless.

 - Reset: A more drastic function, a reset should restore your Nest to its original settings from the manufacturer.
-People normally only use a reset as they're moving homes and bringing the thermostat with them, or if they just want to erase all personal info from the Nest before leaving it behind for the next resident.
+For the most part, homeowners will perform a reset when they’re moving to a new home and bringing the thermostat with them, or if they just want to erase any personal details from the Nest before leaving it for the next homeowner.

-If you want to perform a reset, first write down your temperature settings so you have them if they get erased.
-Next, go to Settings -> Equipment and record your system wires, heating type and safety temperature settings.
+To initiate a reset, it doesn't hurt to write down current temperature settings so they're still available if you forget or erase them.
+Next, go to Settings -> Equipment and write down the details about your system wires, heating type and safety temperature settings.

-- Restart: Deactivates your Nest before rebooting it with your settings.
-You can also press the outside of the Nest and hold it there until it turns black, and then pull your hand away.
+- Restart: Turns your Nest off and reboots it while saving your settings.
+You can also press the outside of the Nest and hold it there until it goes black, and then pull your hand away.

-- Schedule: This type of reset clears all scheduling information—including for your hot water, if you've connected it to your Nest.
-By choosing this kind of reset, you’ll need to create a new schedule or wait while your Nest learns your schedule.
+- Schedule: This reset clears any info about your temperature schedule—including for your hot water, if you've connected it to your Nest.
+If you choose this, you’ll have to input a new schedule or wait until the Nest learns your schedule.

-- Network: If you select this reset option, it erases connection info and your Nest can no longer connect to Wi-Fi.
+- Network: If you select this reset option, it forgets connection logins and your Nest can no longer connect to Wi-Fi.
 It also forgets your Wi-Fi password.

 2. How to Connect Nest Thermostat to Wi-Fi